Trussardi: Expansion

-The company released its first perfume "Trussardi", in 1980, and "Trussardi Uomo" for men in 1983.
-It also launched the first Trussardi women's ready-to-wear line in 1983, followed by a men's line in 1984.
-Trussardi Jeans was founded in 1986.
-The company later added sport and home lines.
-By 1985, the brand had 120 stores around the world.
-The company also developed interior designs for private aircraft and helicopters.
+The first perfume "Trussardi" launched in 1980, followed by "Trussardi Uomo" in 1983.
+The women's ready-to-wear line debuted in 1983, with men's ready-to-wear in 1984 and Trussardi Jeans founded in 1986.
+The brand added sport and home lines and by 1985 operated 120 stores worldwide.
+It also created interior designs for private aircraft and helicopters.

 Around this time, Trussardi entered the US market, with sections in department stores in addition to boutiques, and initial franchise locations in Beverly Hills, Atlanta, Miami, and San Francisco.
 The first Bloomingdales location opened in 1985, with opera singer Luciano Pavarotti in attendance for the grand opening.
 In 1989, the company launched its first eyewear line.
 In 1993, the company opened a research and development center in Brindisi, which initially focused on raw material research, new fabrics, and changing packaging to be more environmentally friendly.

 The three initial lines for the collection were Trussardi Sport, Jeans, and T-store, each produced by the company Sosab—owned by Nicola Trussardi and operating out of Modena, Italy.
 The T-Stores started in 1996 and sold the company's lifestyle line: jeans, sports lines, bicycles, tableware, and confections.
 The first three stores opened in 1995 in Bangkok, Hong Kong, and Seoul.
 The company's first New York City store opened in 1996.
 That year, the turnover for the company, including licenses, was $530 million.
 They also opened a new store in Milan within Nicola Trussardi's redeveloped Marino Alla Scala across from the La Scala opera hall.
 By this time the company had seven fragrances, with about one third of fragrance sales being done in Europe and two-thirds abroad.

 In 1998, Trussardi launched a new eyewear line, with both prescription and sun glasses.
 In 1992, Trussardi licensed its Trussardi Levriero and Trussardi Action lines to the Japanese company C. Itoh for about $1.4 billion over five years.
 At the time, Japan accounted for about 70% of the company's total exports out of Italy, and there were about 200 Trussardi Levriero stores in the country.
 Following its partnership with C. Itoh, Nicola Trussardi founded Teijin Ltd, intending it to be Trussardi's long-term partner in the country.
 In 2003, Trussardi took on Mitsui as its partner in Japan, ending its relationship with Teijin.